luaraggio/Cub3d/README.md

 Cub3D is a fun and educational project that provides a simple 3D raycasting engine.
 It gives you the opportunity to dive into computer graphics, map parsing, and handling user input in a game environment.
 By working with the project, you'll gain valuable experience in programming with C, particularly in graphics rendering, memory management, and system-level programming.

-This project also challenges you to handle complex algorithms, such as raycasting, which is the foundation of many early 3D games.
-Overall, Cub3D offers both a solid technical foundation and an exciting experience in game development.